-- Syncline Cross-Country Ski Area has over 20 kilometres of packed and tracked ski trails between the South Castle and West Castle rivers.
+- Syncline Trail Network has over 20 kilometres of packed and tracked ski trails between the South Castle and West Castle rivers from December 1 - April 30.

 - The scenic beauty of these trails extends through rolling landscapes of montane forests and meadows.